carltonf/carltonf-blog-source/_posts/2016-08-06-revisiting-todo-of-this-site.md

 # Review

-The old *TODO* page was published almost exactly one year ago. {% sidenote last-TODO The last [todo note](http://carltonf.github.io/post/old-todo-page) is taken at 03 August 2015. %} The timing is a pleasant coincidence.
+The old *TODO* page was published almost exactly one year ago. {% sidenote sn-last-TODO The last [todo note](http://carltonf.github.io/post/old-todo-page) is taken at 03 August 2015. %} The timing is a pleasant coincidence.